vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-new-stories-because-our-stories-matter.md

 and have some control over their tasks.
-Evidence says unemployed and homeless people are more likely to get back on their feet when they are given a roof over their heads and a stipend for basic living expenses – even if they are on drugs.^2 Evidence says lawbreakers are more likely to become good citizens when they are given an education, drug treat- ment and healthcare.^3
+Evidence says unemployed and homeless people are more likely to get back on their feet when they are given a roof over their heads and a stipend for basic living expenses – even if they are on drugs.<sup>2</sup> Evidence says lawbreakers are more likely to become good citizens when they are given an education, drug treatment and healthcare.<sup>3</sup>

-But when it comes to our communities and our economy, there is an old belief that life should be hard for people in poverty or at the begin- ning of their careers.
+But when it comes to our communities and our economy, there is an old belief that life should be hard for people in poverty or at the beginning of their careers.
 Poverty and the need to work exceptionally hard to survive will be an incentive to work enough to rise up the economic ladder.
 Poverty will make them stronger.
 For some, that may be.

 However, we are learning that a public foundation of support does not create dependency; it creates health, well-being and prosperity.
-Many other nations have proven when people have the security of knowing any health needs will be covered, they are healthier and more produc- tive.
+Many other nations have proven when people have the security of knowing any health needs will be covered, they are healthier and more productive.
 When people get the education they want, they learn more and are more productive in the economy.
 When people have time off to nurture family ties they come back to work refreshed and more produc- tive.
 When we make sure all our nation’s children have health care from